Approximate Newton policy gradient algorithms: Numerical results

 \subsection{Experiment I}

-We first test the quasi-Newton methods derived in \cref{sec:Newton} on the model in \cite{zhan2021policy}.
-For the sake of completeness, we include the model description here.
+We first test the approximate Newton methods derived in \cref{sec:Newton} on the model in \cite{zhan2021policy}.
+For the sake of completeness, we include the description of the model here.
 The MDP considered has a state space $S$ of size $200$ and an action space $A$ of size $50$.
 For each state $t$ and action $a$, a subset $S_{t}^a$ of $S$ is uniformly randomly chosen such that $|S_t^a| = 20$, and $P_{tt'}^a = 1/20$ for any $t'\in S_t^a$.
 The reward is given by $r_s^a = U_s^aU_s$, where $U_{s}^a$ and $U_s$ are independently uniformly chosen on $[0,1]$.
 The discount rate $\gamma$ is set as $0.99$ and the regularization coefficient $\tau=0.001$.

-In the numerical experiment, we implement \Cref{alg:quasi} with the KL divergence, the reverse KL divergence, the Hellinger divergence and the $\alpha$-divergence with $\alpha=-3$.
+In the numerical experiment, we implement \Cref{alg:quasi} with the KL divergence, the reverse KL divergence, the Hellinger divergence, and the $\alpha$-divergence with $\alpha=-3$.
 We adopt the uniform prior $\mu_s^a=1/|A|$ in order to make a fair comparison with the policy mirror descent (PMD) and the general policy mirror descent (GPMD) method in \cite{zhan2021policy}.
-We set the initial policy as the uniform policy, the convergence threshold as $\epsilon = 10^{-12}$ and the learning rate $\eta$ as $1$. \Cref{fig:toy1} demonstrates that, for these four tests, the quasi-Newton algorithm converges in $7$, $7$, $7$, and $6$ iterations, respectively.
+We set the initial policy as the uniform policy, the convergence threshold as $\epsilon_{\text{tol}} = 10^{-12}$, and the learning rate $\eta$ as $1$. \Cref{fig:toy1} demonstrates that, for these four tests, the approximate Newton algorithm converges in $7$, $7$, $7$, and $6$ iterations, respectively.
 In comparison, we apply PMD and GPMD to the same MDP with the same stopping criterion.
 As also shown in \Cref{fig:toy1}, many more iterations are needed for GPMD and PMD to reach the same precision: GPMD converges in $14822$ iterations, and PMD does not reach the desired precision after $3\times10^5$ iterations.
-For the implementation of GPMD and PMD, we have already tuned the hyperparameters to optimize their performance.
+For the implementation of GPMD and PMD, a quadratic regularization is used and we have already tuned the hyperparameters to optimize their performance.
+The number of iterations needed for GPMD and PMD to converge accords with the numerical results provided in \cite{zhan2021policy}.